cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

 ```cpp
 int main() {...}
 ```
 `C++` programs begin with a `main()` function.
-The location does not matter but it has to be somewhere.
+Its location does not matter but it has to be somewhere.
 It returns an integer (`int`).
 A function is a group of statements designed to perform a specific task.

 Opening braces `{` indicates the beginning of a block such as the `main` function or any other function, and the closing braces `}` indicates the ending.
 Code in between is refered to as the body of the `main` function.